 Botswana is one of the few remaining destinations in Africa that still provides a good sense of the adventure of an authentic African safari.
 Its expansive game parks and preserves offer abundant wildlife, and they are still largely undeveloped and untamed, creating an genuine experience for Botswana safari tours.
 This mobile safari adds another major attraction – the incredible Victoria Falls.
 Highlights include Marakale National Park, Khama Rhino Sanctuary and the Makgadikgadi Pans.
-See herds of giraffe, elephant, zebra, lion and wildebeest in the Moremi Game Reserve and Khwai area.
+See herds of giraffe, elephant, zebra, lion and wildebeest in the Moremi Game Reserve.
 Discover the Okavango Delta in traditional dug-out canoes and enjoy the Chobe National Park’s wildlife on a boat cruise on the Chobe River.

 |Tour Duration||:||13 days|

 |Max.
 Tour Size||:||12 persons|

 |Includes international air|

 Upon arrival at OR Tambo International Airport we make our way to the hotel transportation section for the complimentary hotel transfer to our hotel.
 In the afternoon, participate in some of Johannesburg’s exciting optional activities, including an Apartheid Museum tour, a city tour, or a tour of Soweto.
 To pre-book, please contact Bestway Tours & Safaris.
 In the evening, we will meet our guide and the rest of the group for a pre-departure meeting at 18h00.